Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 # The Complete Example

 Aside from just setting up an Openshift cluster, I automated many installation processes in order to reproduce the whole environment faster.
 The complete example is on my [Github repository](https://github.com/Superdanby/Openshift-Ansible-Domjudge).
-Feel free using it to create your first local-hosted Openshift cluster.
+Feel free using it to create your first multi-node local Openshift cluster.

 # Special Thanks